jsc723/mimic3-benchmarks-with-sand/README.md

 # CS598 Deep Learning for Healthcare in Spring 2023 Final Project
 ## Introduction
 The objective of this project is to reproduce some main results in the paper [Attend and Diagnose: Clinical TimeSeries Analysis Using Attention Models](https://arxiv.org/abs/1711.03905).
 This paper introduces a SAnD model for representing clinical time series data and use it for prediction tasks.
 The code for this project is develop on top of [YerevaNN/mimic3-benchmarks](https://github.com/YerevaNN/mimic3-benchmarks).
 The code that I implemented myself for trainig and evaluating the SAnD model can be found in the `mimic3models.in_hospital_mortality.SAnD` module.
-The implementation of the SAnD model itself is reused from [this repository](https://github.com/khirotaka/SAnD) and can be found at `mimic3models.torch_models.SAnD`.
+The implementation of the SAnD model itself is reused from [khirotaka/SAnD](https://github.com/khirotaka/SAnD) and can be found at `mimic3models.torch_models.SAnD`.

 ## Dependencies
 You will need to install the following packages before running the code